-Kilmer joined the National Guard and was transferred to France in October of 1917, where he was shot and killed in the line of duty on July 30, 1918.
-He was buried there at Oise-Aisne, Fere-eu-Tardenois, and received the Croix de Guerre of France.
+Kilmer joined the New York Army National Guard and was transferred to France in October of 1917 during the Second Battle of the Marne in World War I, where he was shot and killed near Seringes in the line of duty on July 30, 1918.
+He was buried at Oise-Aisne, Fere-eu-Tardenois, and received the Croix de Guerre of France.

 I think that I shall never see